 Tarot cards have served as a powerful divination tool for centuries, helping countless people gain life guidance and inner insight.
 Whether you're a complete beginner or an experienced enthusiast, understanding tarot taboos is crucial.
 These guidelines aren't just about reading accuracy—they're about respecting tarot traditions and protecting your energy.

-This comprehensive guide covers the 11 essential taboos you must avoid in tarot reading, helping you navigate your tarot journey with confidence and respect.
+This comprehensive guide covers the 11 essential taboos you must avoid in tarot reading, so you can read with confidence and respect.

 1. Don't Treat Tarot as a Party Game

 Tarot cards aren't entertainment or a casual pastime.
-Each card carries profound symbolic meaning and spiritual energy.
+Each card carries real symbolic weight.
 Using tarot merely for amusement can:

 - Reduce reading accuracy: Lack of respect and focus weakens your connection with the cards